-Change the settings of the Analysis panel

-Change the colors and other settings of the lines in the panel

-- 1. Double-click the Seafloor entry in the right part of the panel. - 2.
-Change line width and color. - 3.
-Observe that the settings are remembered by Geocap. - 4.
-Change the settings in the way that you want to use for all your FOS analysis documentation in the future. - 5.
+Exercise Change the settings of the Analysis panel Change the colors and other settings of the lines in the panel Double-click the Seafloor entry in the right part of the panel.
+Change line width and color.
+Observe that the settings are remembered by Geocap.
+Change the settings in the way that you want to use for all your FOS analysis documentation in the feture.
+The future.
 Press the Screen Shot button to write an image of the analysis to your project for documentation.
 Alternatively, you may use the standard Print Screen windows option to produce a picture to the Windows clip-board.

-Joining FOS points into one FOS dataset

-It is often useful to work with a group of FOS points instead of working with them individually.
+Exercise Joining FOS points into one FOS group dataset It is often useful to work with a group of FOS points instead of working with them individually.
 This exercise will show you how to collect many FOS points into one foot of slope dataset.
 A foot of slope point is stored as a dataset under an analysis which again is stored under a profile.

-- 1. Click the small plus signs (or triangles) to the left of the profiles and the analysis datasets made in the previous - exercise to show the foot of slope datasets.

-- 2. Right click the first foot of slope point and select the command, set as active foot of slope. - 3.
-Right click the next foot of slope point and select the command, Append to active foot of slope. - 4.
-Repeat the last step as many times as necessary to append all the foot of slope points you want in one collection. - 5.
-Right click the folder 2.
-Seabed and select New > Folder.
-The New Folder dialog will appear. - 6.
-Select the Generic type (which is default choice). - 7.
-Select the name to be Foot Of Slope. - 8.
-Click OK. - 9.
-Right click the new folder (Foot of slope) and select New > Workspace data > fos. - 10.
-The Foot of Slope collection is now added to the folder. - 11.
-Right click the new dataset and select Set Schema > Foot of Slope. - 12.
-Right click the same dataset again and select Rename.Give the foot of slope a proper name, for example the area you are working in.
+1. Click the small plus signs (or triangles) to the left of the profiles and the analysis datasets made in the previous exercise to show the foot of slope datasets.
+2. Right click the first foot of slope point and select the command, set as active foot of slope.
+3. Right click the next foot of slope point and select the command, Append to active foot of slope Repeat the last step as many times as necessary to append all the foot of slope points you want in one collection.
+5. Right click the folder 2.
+Seabed and select New > Folder .
+The New Folder dialog will appear.
+6. Select the Generic type (which is default choice).
+7. Select the name to be Foot Of Slope.
+8. Click OK.
+9. Right click the new folder (Foot of slope) and select New > Workspace data > fos.
+40. The Fast of Slope collection is new added to the folder.
+10. The Foot of Slope collection is now added to the folder.
+12 Right click the same dataset again and select Bename .
+Give the foot of slope a proper name, for example the area you are working in.
+Exercise Merge all FOS points into one datasets This is an alternative to the exercise above.
+Instead of grabbing point by point, the FOS points can be merged into one group by running a ccommand that has a filter.
+Find the command Merge all FOS points on a bathymetric profiles folder.
+Try it.
+3. Check the filter settings for that command to understand how it works.